aidankierans/Portfolio/README.md

 # Portfolio
-A selection of my classwork and extracurricular projects.
+A selection of my undergraduate classwork and extracurricular projects.

 ## Project Descriptions
 ### Sentiment Analysis